2000 Marana V-22 crash: Accident

-On 8 April 2000, a V-22 Osprey being flown by Major Brooks Gruber and Lieutenant Colonel John Brow was conducting a nighttime training exercise simulating a combatant evacuation at Marana Northwest Regional Airport in Marana, Arizona about twenty miles northwest of Tucson.
-The V-22 was carrying 15 passengers, all U.S. Marines, and was flying in a formation of four V-22s when the accident occurred.
+On 8 April 2000, a V-22 Osprey, callsign Nighthawk 72, being flown by Major Brooks Gruber and Lieutenant Colonel John Brow was conducting a nighttime training exercise simulating a combatant evacuation at Marana Northwest Regional Airport in Marana, Arizona about twenty miles northwest of Tucson.
+The V-22 was carrying 15 passengers, all U.S. Marines from 3rd Battalion, 5th Marines, and was flying in a formation of four V-22s when the accident occurred.
 Two of the V-22s in the formation were actually carrying out the exercise while the other two were observing their performance.

-As they approached the landing site, the pilots of the mishap V-22 realized they were 2,000 feet above the required descent altitude and reduced power.
+As they approached the landing site, the pilots of the mishap V-22 realized they were 2000 ft above the required descent altitude and reduced power.
 As Lt.
 Colonel Brow maneuvered the aircraft to land, the Osprey entered an erratic roll, turning on its back and slamming into the ground nose first.
 All 19 Marines aboard the aircraft were killed.
 The second V-22 also made a hard landing but suffered no fatalities.

 Investigation

 Lt.
 General Fred McCorkle briefs reporters on the investigation in the April 2000 V-22 crash.

 Shortly after the crash an investigation was commissioned to determine its cause.
 The investigation ruled out most possible causes and narrowed in on the aircraft's rate of descent as the primary cause.
 Investigators compared the mishap aircraft's actual rate of descent with the V-22 flight manual's required rate of descent and found discrepancies.
-As the V-22 descended to land it was dropping at 2,000 feet a minute, well above the prescribed 800 feet a minute.
+As the V-22 descended to land it was dropping at 2000 ft per minute, well above the prescribed 800 ft per minute.
 The speed caused the aircraft to enter an aerodynamic condition known as vortex ring state.
 In this condition, a vortex envelops the rotor, causing an aircraft to lose lift, in essence descending in its own downwash.

 After two months of investigation by the Marine Corps Judge Advocate General a final report was released which absolved the aircraft itself of any mechanical faults and instead pinned the blame on the exceptionally high rate of descent coupled with human error.